sandeepthukral/qa-assignment-mq/README.md

 ### Choice of frameworks and components

 #### Cucumber
-- I chose Java and Cucumber because BDD makes it easier to read the scenarios.
+I chose Java and Cucumber because BDD makes it easier to read the scenarios.
 This can lead to more involvement of other stakeholders in the testing process.
 If this is not a requirement in the project, we can fall back to more traditional test automation in JUnit or TestNG.

 #### Selenide
-- I chose selenide as it is a very convenient wrapper over the standard WebDriver.
+I chose selenide as it is a very convenient wrapper over the standard WebDriver.
-It allows me to and not worry about managing WebDriver and individual browser drivers.
+It manages WebDriver and individual browser drivers and provides a fluent API with powerful selectors.

 #### REST Assured
 I chose REST Assured to make REST calls to endpoints exposed by the application for test data setup and cleaning.

 ### Data use
-- I have added code that will clean test data as much as possible.
+I have added code that will clean test data as much as possible.
 Any test data created for editing or deleting a customer is deleted in the After call.
 This ensures a cleaner list of test employees in the application.